BestTimesToVisit.com Logo

 What is the best time of year to visit Arequipa for pleasant weather and fewer crowds?

 The best time to visit Arequipa is during the dry season, from April to October.
-You'll have sunshine and comfortable temperatures, perfect for exploring the city and surrounding areas.
-While it's still a popular destination, you'll find fewer crowds than during the peak holiday months of July and August.
+You'll have sunny skies perfect for exploring the city and the surrounding Colca Canyon.
+While it's peak season, it's still less crowded than other major Peruvian destinations, and you'll find better flight and accommodation deals if you book in advance.

-Are there any local customs or traditions I should be aware of when visiting Arequipa?
+What are some local customs or etiquette tips I should be aware of when visiting Arequipa?

 What are some hidden gems or lesser-known spots in Arequipa that you would recommend?